yeyuxmf/mesh_collision_loss/README.md

 # License and Citation
 1.Without permission, the design concept of this model shall not be used for commercial purposes, profit seeking, etc.

-2.If you refer to the design concept of this model for theoretical research and publication of papers on automatic tooth arrangement, please also add a reference.
+2.If you refer to the design concept of this model for theoretical research, please also add a reference.